Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Do I need to keep the property to keep residency in Serbia?

-If you sell the property before your permit expires and have no alternative legal basis (such as employment or family ties), you risk not being able to renew your temporary residence.
+If you sell the property before your permit expires and you do not have another valid legal basis for residence (such as employment, a business, or family reunification), you will likely not be able to renew your temporary residence in Serbia.

 Is there a minimum stay requirement per year in Serbia?